German submarine U-576: Discovery

 In 2009, the U.S. National Oceanic and Atmospheric Administration's Office of Ocean Exploration and Research, the University of North Carolina's Coastal Studies Institute, and the United States Department of the Interior's Bureau of Ocean Energy Management launched a joint effort to find the wreck of U-576.
 An unsuccessful attempt to locate the sunken vessel off Cape Hatteras was documented in the National Geographic Channel's 2013 television documentary Hitler's Secret Attack on America.
 In October 2014, NOAA announced the submarine had been located using sonar in August 2014 during an expedition conducted by NOAA's Office of Marine Sanctuaries.
 Her wreck lies 30 miles off Cape Hatteras and about 240 yd from the wreck of Bluefields.
 On 8 December 2015 the wrecks of U-576 and Bluefields were placed on the National Register of Historic Places.

 On 24 August 2016, during a series of dives in two-person submersibles from the 146 ft vessel Baseline Explorer, scientists working in partnership with Project Baseline, the University of North Carolina Coastal Studies Institute, and SRI International made the first visual observations of U-576 since her sinking in 1942.
-They found that her wreck was lying on its side at a depth of 721 ft with its hatches dogged shut, its dive planes angled upward as if the submarine was attempting to surface, and damage to its outer hull near the bow.
-Its wooden deck had rotted away, but its hull, conning tower, and deck gun (the latter inscribed with the nickname "Peterle," German for "Little Peter") were largely intact.
+They found that her wreck was lying on its side at a depth of 721 ft with her hatches dogged shut, her dive planes angled upward as if the submarine was attempting to surface, and damage to her outer hull near the bow.
+Her wooden deck had rotted away, but her hull, conning tower, and deck gun (the latter inscribed with the nickname "Peterle," German for "Little Peter") were largely intact.
 The scientists also visited the wreck of Bluefields.
 NOAA made plans to conduct an underwater laser scan of both wrecks and produce exact three-dimensional models of them.

 Under maritime law, the wreck of U-576 is the property of the German government.
 The United States Government has agreed to care for it.
 Presumably, her entire crew of 45 men is entombed within her hull.